apache/doris/docs/en/community/how-to-contribute/pull-request.md

 ### 3. Create PR

 #### (1) New PR
-Switch to your GitHub page in the browser, switch to the submitted branch yourbranchname\\ and click the `New pull request` button to create it, as shown in the following figure:
+Switch to your GitHub page in the browser, switch to the submitted branch yourbranchname\\ and click the `Compare & pull request` button to create it, as shown in the following figure:

 ![new PR](/images/new-pr.png)